simonhwk/simonhwk.github.io/_pages/about.md

 **My work is dedicated to developing robotic algorithms and systems.**

-**Research Areas: Robotics Algorithms and Systems · Real-time Control and Planning · Machine Learning**
+**Focus Areas: Robotics Algorithms and Systems · Real-time Control and Planning · Machine Learning**

 <!-- received a Bachelor's degree from [Chung-Ang University](https://www.cau.ac.kr/) and -->